-My chef and trainer for that rainy afternoon in paradise, taught me that the best technique for this Jerk Chicken was to throw fresh ingredients into the blender and create a thick paste to serve as the marinade.
+My chef and trainer for that rainy afternoon in paradise, taught me that the best technique for Jerk Chicken was to throw fresh ingredients into the blender and create a thick paste to serve as the marinade.

 But I did fudge and use jalapenos instead of habanero peppers.
 I could handle the heat from habaneros, so could my son (he is OBSESSED with Sririacha Kabobs and Chili Lime Rice) but my husband–he is a whimp when it comes to spice.

 So I decided the jalapenos were a safer bet to keep my husband happy–-just don’t tell him I left the seeds in the marinade, mmm-k?!

 And since these kabobs still pack a ton of kick, I thought pairing the meat with chicken would work fabulously!

 I was RIGHT!
 Grilled Jerk Chicken or Shirmp or ANYTHING with Jerk Seasoning is best with a sweet bite to balance it all out.

 After popping on them on the grill for about 12 minutes total, I was transported to memories of a tropical beach with the smell of charcoal fire pits wafting through the air and a cold pineapple & banana smoothie in my hand.
 Ahhh…..give me a second, I am dreaming!! 🙂